TuukkaOT/speech_embedding_analyzer/README.md

 NOTE:
 ⚠️ At the moment the analyzer is only intended for reproducing the results of a submitted paper and thus runs only on the accompanying dataset. ⚠️

 As of now a small sample dataset is available in the repository as 'embeddings_toy_dataset.pkl'.
-To run all the analyses on the full dataset, the embedding file should to be in data folder as "embeddings.pkl" and the TOY_DATASET variable to be set to 'False' in 'main.py'.
+To run all the analyses on the full dataset, the embedding file should be in the data folder as "embeddings.pkl" and the TOY_DATASET variable should be set to 'False' in 'main.py'.